zubeydesisman/sismanpizza/README.md

 # Sisman Pizza#

 #### Intermediate JavaScript - _Order Pizza_08/30/2019_
-**  Zubeyde Sisman
+   Zubeyde Sisman

 ## Description
 Build a application of Order Pizza (using HTML, CSS, Bootstrap, Object Oriented JavaScript and jQuery)

 ## Website should have:
-This website is for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.
+This website is for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy,) and a size to order a pizza and see the final cost.

-Allows the user to choose toppings and size for the pizza they'd like to order.

 ## Setup/Installation Requirements
 * Clone this repo: